-This is another lemony scented essential oil that is derived from Asian grass.
-This oil said to be very effective in repelling bugs but must be reapplied after 2-3 hours.
+This is another lemony-scented essential oil that is derived from Asian grass.
+This oil is said to be very effective in repelling bugs but must be reapplied after 2-3 hours.

 Tea Tree Oil

 For something a little different, try tea tree.
-It has a medicinal, woody smell and comes with antibacterial and anti-fungal properties which can help treat the little bites that you already received.
+It has a medicinal, woody smell and comes with antibacterial and anti-fungal properties, which can help treat the little bites that you have already received.
 Try using a few drops of tea tree oil in your repellent.

 The benefits here are again twofold.
 Peppermint oil is useful in repelling insects as well as soothing any bites that you already have.
 Applying some peppermint oil to your bite will help cool the itching.
 Dotting peppermint plants around your home can also work to keep bugs at bay in the first place.